 Personality tests are assessments which require the least preparation on the candidate’s part.
 Rather, personality psychometric tests tend to measure an individual’s relatively stable behavioural tendencies and preferences within an occupational context.
 The behavioural bases of personality tests are primarily due to indirect and complex nature of personality.
 It is also important to note that personality tests do not consist of questions which have correct answers assigned to them.

 Tests are drawn from six main cognitive aptitude types including; Abstract/Conceptual, Verbal, Numerical, Mechanical, Spatial and Emotional reasoning.

 - Abstract / conceptual reasoning assessments are psychometric tests which focus primarily on a candidates level of fluid intelligence.
-As such these tests measure a candidates ability to promptly and accurately learn complex information to aid in problem solving processes.
-Abstract reasoning tests are culture-fair as questions are presented in diagrammatical form which reduces its emphasis on verbal ability.
+As such these tests measure a candidates ability to promptly and accurately learn complex information to aid in problem-solving processes.
+Abstract reasoning tests are culture-fair as questions are presented in the diagrammatical form which reduces its emphasis on verbal ability.

 - Numerical reasoning aptitude tests establish a candidates ability to perform accurate arithmetic to understand and present conclusions regarding numerical data.
 Central themes emphasised is the analysis of numerical data through the interpretation of graphs and basic calculations.

 - Mechanical reasoning tests identify a candidates ability to perceive and understand the kinetic role of visual objects.
 These motion and effect tasks are indicative of the techniques used in everyday performance of realistic problem-solving tasks.
 This test takes a diagrammatical form and requires candidates to understand the subsequent effects of the configuration of certain elements.